 Students in grade 8 who wish to attend a Catholic high school next year are required to take the Catholic high school placement test.
 Students take the test at the high school they plan to attend.

 The test is scheduled for Saturday, December 9, 2023, from 9:00 a.m. to 12:30 p.m.
 The test is free of charge.
 Students should bring two #2 pencils.
 Extended time may be granted to students with special needs with appropriate documentation sent from the elementary school to the secondary school.
 If inclement weather cancels the test on December 9, it will be rescheduled for the following Saturday, December 16, at the same time.

-The placement test helps Catholic secondary schools determine the most appropriate course work and academic path for meeting the needs of individual students.
-The placement test is only one of several tools used for academic placement.
+The placement test helps Catholic secondary schools determine the most appropriate coursework, and academic path for meeting the needs of individual students and is only one of several tools used for academic placement.
 There are many variables that help determine whether or not students are accepted into the secondary school of their choice.
 Taking the placement test does not guarantee admission to a Catholic secondary school.

 Acceptance letters and notification of registration will be sent by all Catholic secondary schools in February of each year.